DataSF/draft-publishing-standards/basemap/parcels.md

   * Do not separate the block and lot number with space or other characters
     * 0585012D instead of 0585/012D
   * Do not prepend with additional text like `APN` or `Block and Lot Number`
-  * Also provide the block and lot as separate fields @@Jason and as 4 digits??
+  * Also provide the block and lot as separate fields
+    * Blocks will have 4 numeric digits and an optional character suffix (pad lower numbers with 0; block 117 becomes 0117)
+    * Lots will have 3 numeric digits and an optional character suffix (pad lower numbers with 0; lot 4 becomes 004)
 * Current parcels and corresponding identifiers in the current subdivision parcels below
 * Historic parcels and corresponding identifiers in the recorded parcel geography below \(note limitations\)